zahra-sumun17/Windows_Networking-Learning-Notes-Lab-/README.md

 # Windows_Networking-Learning-Notes-Lab-

+# Windows Networking Commands
-A collection of windows networking commands with explanations and relevant observations.
+This repository consists of collection of windows networking commands with explanations and relevant observations.

+# Commands Used
+- netstat -a
+- netstat -at
+- netstat -l
+- netstat -ano
+- netstat -n
+- netstat -an | grep ':443'

+# Evidence
+The file named screenshots consists of pictures of the commands being executed in windows terminal.